aabadie/aabadie.github.io/talks/pyparis-2017-iot/presentation.md

 - Widely used protocol in IoT is MQTT

-- Adapted protocols required for constrained devices: CoAP, MQTT-SN
+- We need adapted protocols required for constrained devices: CoAP, MQTT-SN

-- We easily an application following the requirements: Pyaiot
+- We easily built an application following the initial requirements: Pyaiot

 - Asyncio made things simpler... after some headaches